Shown below are the events that take place on the Caribbean island of Barbados on an annual basis.

 February holds the best-known event in Barbados, the Holetown Festival, which is generally held on the sunny west coast of Barbados in the parish of St. James.

 This weeklong celebration is an homage to the first English settlers who came to Barbados in 1627 and held for the last 20-odd years.
-It is a mixture of street fairs, theatrical and musical performances, arts and crafts, history, and of course, a beauty pageant.
+It combines street fairs, theatrical and musical performances, arts and crafts, history, and a beauty pageant.
 The Holetown Festival is an event not to be missed.

-The Sugar Cane Harvest begins islandwide during February.
+The Sugar Cane Harvest begins islandwide in February.

 March

 In late February or early March, the Agrofest, a two-day festival in Queens Park, St. Michael, to celebrate agriculture.
-There is plenty to do, see and taste, and is a winner with the children as there are lots of livestock.
+There is plenty to do, see and taste, and it is a winner for the children as there is a lot of livestock.

-March is full of excitement, with popular sporting events such as the Sandy Lane Gold Cup horse racing, which attracts a crowd from all over the world.
-This major event comes complete with a fabulous parade and all the beautiful hats that have become synonymous with World-Class horse racing.
+March is exciting, with popular sporting events such as the Sandy Lane Gold Cup horse racing attracting a worldwide crowd.
+This major event includes a fabulous parade and all the beautiful hats synonymous with World-Class horse racing.

 Directly connected with the Sandy Lane Gold Cup is Holders Season, an assemblage of music, comedy, and theater worldwide.
 This is the one time of year that Broadway comes to Barbados.
-We’ve even had the pleasure of hosting Luciano Pavarotti for this fantastic festival of the arts.
+We’ve even enjoyed hosting Luciano Pavarotti for this fantastic arts festival.

-March also is the month when CHUM FM 104.5 comes from Toronto to broadcast live from Barbados at their annual Breakfast in Barbados.
+March is also the month when CHUM FM 104.5 comes from Toronto to broadcast live from Barbados at their annual Breakfast in Barbados.
 They fly in top international acts and stage a concert at Harbour Lights Nightclub on the south coast.
-In recent years, we have seen Bryan Adams, Nelly Furtado, Michael Buble, Jann Arden, Hedley, Serena Ryder, and DNCE.
+We have seen Bryan Adams, Nelly Furtado, Michael Buble, Jann Arden, Hedley, Serena Ryder, and DNCE in recent years.

 April

-April gets started with the Mount Gay / Sagicor Annual Game Fishing Tournament held over the first weekend.
+April starts with the Mount Gay / Sagicor Annual Game Fishing Tournament, held over the first weekend.

-The Easter holidays see thousands of people head to Barbados’ south coast to celebrate the annual Oistins Fish Festival.
-This popular festival of fish attracts both locals and visitors alike to support the local fishing community.
+Thousands of people head to Barbados’ south coast during the Easter holidays to celebrate the annual Oistins Fish Festival.
+This famous festival of fish attracts locals and visitors alike to support the local fishing community.

 The week-long festival and street fair atmosphere begins the weekend before Easter.
-It ends with a smorgasbord of fun and festivities during the Easter weekend, continuing until the Easter Monday bank holiday.
+It ends with various fun and festivities during the Easter weekend, continuing until the Easter Monday bank holiday.
 The festival is held in the historic Oistins fishing town in Christ Church, in and around the infamous weekly Oistins Fish Fry home.

 The Barbados Reggae Festival features international performances from local and international reggae artists and is held at Farley Hill National Park.

-Since 2018, the Vujaday Music Festival occurs at various locations around Barbados, playing different styles of house and techno music by internationally renowned DJs.
+Since 2018, the Vujaday Music Festival has occurred at various locations around Barbados, where internationally renowned DJs play different house and techno music styles.

 May

-Over the Whitsun weekend, you will find Accra Beach on the south coast plays host to the annual Barbados Windfest, a three-day wind and kite surfing competition.
+Over the Whitsun weekend, Accra Beach on the south coast hosts the annual Barbados Windfest, a three-day wind and kite surfing competition.

-May is also the month of the Celtic Festival, a tribute to the rather large community of initially Celtic immigrants held in the middle of the month.
-Shortly after, the Celtic Festival is the Barbados Gospelfest, a premier regional festival of gospel music and culture.
+May is also the month of the Celtic Festival, a tribute to the relatively large community of initially Celtic immigrants held in the middle of the month.
+Shortly after, the Celtic Festival is the Barbados Gospelfest, a premier regional gospel music and culture festival.

 June

-June is the month when Habitat heads up an exhibition of various environmental, construction, home-oriented products and services available from local and regional companies.
+In June, Habitat heads up an exhibition of various environmental, construction, and home-oriented products and services from local and regional companies.
 It is held at the Sherbourne Conference Centre.

 Later on, in June, we have the Ms. Island Fitness Pageant and the Barbados International Track & Field Classic, hosting local and international athletes competing in track and field events.

-Right at the end of the month is the Bajan Unifest University Sporting Festival, a weeklong culmination of Hockey, Cricket, Netball, Football, Tennis, and Swimming university campus as well as various other locations.
+At the end of the month is the Bajan Unifest University Sporting Festival, a weeklong culmination of hockey, cricket, netball, football, tennis, and swimming, as well as the university campus and various other locations.

 July

-July is the beginning of our most significant festival of all, Cropover; it has some major related events that lead up to Grand Kadooment day in August.
+July is the beginning of our most significant festival, Cropover, and some major events lead to Grand Kadooment Day in August.

-Pic-o-de-crop is a competition for the best of the year’s new calypso songs.
-The songs are judged on technicalities by professionals in the music industry, as opposed to the Party Monarch and Roadmarch competitions, which are songs chosen by the general public for the best party song and the song that’s best on the road Kadooment Day.
+Pic-o-de-crop competes for the best of the year’s new calypso songs.
+The songs are judged on technicalities by professionals in the music industry, as opposed to the Party Monarch and Roadmarch competitions, which are songs chosen by the general public for the best party song and the song that’s best on the road, Kadooment Day.

 This is the most prominent street fair of the year, where a significant part of the Spring Garden Highway is shut down to motor vehicles and opened up to pedestrians and local artisans peddling their fayre.
 Local crafts and food are in no short supply at the Bridgetown market; it’s just one big “lime.”